zzzprojects/docs/learnentityframeworkcore.com/pages/concurrency/index.md

 ### Pessimistic Concurrency

 _Pessimistic concurrency_ involves locking database records to prevent other users from being able to access/change them until the lock is released, much like when two users attempt to open the same file on a network share.
-However, the ability to lock records is not supported by all databases and can be complex to the program as well as highly resource intensive.
+However, the ability to lock records is not supported by all databases and can be complex to program as well as highly resource intensive.
 It is simply not practical at all in disconnected scenarios such as web applications.
 Entity Framework Core provides no support for pessimistic concurrency control.

 ### Optimistic Concurrency